walkertraylor/github-repo-manager/README.md

 # GitHub Repository Manager

-A command-line tool for managing GitHub repositories, including visibility toggling and detailed repository information.
+A command-line tool for managing GitHub repositories for toggling between private and public, archiving and unarchiving, and displaying detailed repository information.

 ## Prerequisites